jrj02/COMP2042_CW_hcyjj2/README.md

 -Location of code-

-In another class called BrickBreakerMainMenu.jav.
+In another class called BrickBreakerMainMenu.java.
 Some of the class method can be found in main, specifically the 'esc' button switch case, initializing the main menu screen on press.

 b.
-Sound.jav class
+Sound.java class:

+-Brief Description-

+A class to initialize and manage all the sound files in the game.

+-Location of code-

+In another class called Sound.java.
+The class methods can be seen being called mostly in Main.java, but there are some instances in BrickBreakerMainMenu.java and Score.java.

+6. Modified java classes----------------------------------------------------------

+a.
+GameEngine.java:
+-Massive changes in this class.
+The main reason is the use of threads.
+The use of Thread.sleep causes issues when dealing with UI updates and transitions between levels.
+Its why in some instances, the level increment will increase infinitely.

+-The use of animation timer in place of threads is better for hanlding game loops.

+b.
+Main.java